MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-compute-context.md

 At an R command prompt, run `rxGetComputeContext()` to return the compute context.
 Every platform supports the default local compute context: **RxLocalSeq**.
 Every R session that loads the RevoScaleR function library has a base **RxComputeContext** object.

+## Compute context on various platforms and data sources

+matrix

+Common properties and operations

 ## See Also